20 Of The Best Podcasts For Your Next Road Trip!

 2 Dope Queens is basically a stand-up comedy set in a podcast.
 Phoebe and Jessica record the piece live, and never fail to make us laugh.
 A lot.

 My Dad Wrote A Porno This one is exactly what is says on the box.
 One of the hosts discovered their father wrote a pornographic novel, which the presenters read through each week.
 It’s become one of the most laugh out loud podcasts ever since.

 Probably not one for kids.

-The best road trip podcasts: Business and Startups
+The best podcasts for road trips: Business and Startups

 Harvard Business Review has been the source of excellent advice from business leaders and psychologists for generations.
 This podcasts offers most of those lessons in a free, condensed form, to everyone.
 Each episode is a fairly short interview with the author of the articles in each month’s edition, and is well worth a listen for managers and employees alike.

 2. The James Altucher show